kfkhwaja/MSAAVE/README.md

 Use this repo to keep track of performance files!!
 Add more intro/installation stuff

 ## Team Information
-Repository created 2/25/2024, by Kabir Khwaja (khwaja@umich.edu)
+Repository created 2/25/2024 by Kabir Khwaja (khwaja@umich.edu)

-For further team contact, reach out to msaave.officers@gmail.com
+For further team contact reach out to: msaave.officers@gmail.com

 Instagram: @msaave_umich